- What Is Abdominoplasty?

 What Is Tummy Tuck Recovery Like?

-Following tummy tuck surgery, you will be admitted overnight at the hospital for your comfort and safety, and Dr. DiBello will personally discharge you the next day.
+While most patients do go home following tummy tuck surgery, you have the option of being admitted overnight at the hospital for your comfort and convenience, and Dr. DiBello will personally discharge you the next day.
 There will likely be some mild to moderate discomfort, but this can easily be managed with medication, as prescribed by Dr. DiBello.
 A compression garment will need to be worn during the recovery period, to assist with proper healing and to ensure ideal results are achieved.
 Swelling and bruising is normal, but these side effects should fade over time.

 Most patients can resume their regular routines two weeks after surgery, as long as their daily activities do not include strenuous activity.
 More physically demanding work or recreation should be avoided for at least 4-7 weeks.
 To give you a better idea of what to expect, Dr. DiBello will provide you with more specific guidelines, based on your individual treatment plan.